A FIRST-OF-ITS KIND ENTREPRENEURIAL DEVELOPMENT HUB FOR STELLENBOSCH

 WE NEED YOUR HELP TO TURN THIS VISION INTO A REALITY.

-The hub’s crowdfunding campaign will launch in 2020.
 Financial contributions as well as donations-in-kind are tax-deductible – and your gift, whether big or small, makes you part of something really special.
 A chance to unlock opportunity.
 Build bridges.
 Transform brokenness into potential.

 WHERE IS THE HUB?